bonsai-rx/machinelearning-examples/examples/PointProcessDecoder/DecodePositionFromStriatumSortedUnits/README.md

 #### Decoding

 In the `Decoding` group, only the `SortedSpikeCounts` data are passed to the `Decode` node.
 The `SortedSpikeCounts` are batched into chunks using the value of `DecodingBatchSize`, set to `10`.
-Notice that the `DecodingBatchSize` does not need to be the same as the `EncodngBatchSize`.
+Notice that the `DecodingBatchSize` does not need to be the same as the `EncodingBatchSize`.
 The output of `Decode` is a `Tensor` object corresponding to the posterior distribution evaluated over the covariate range.
 The posterior tensor object is passed to the `GetDecoderData` node, which returns a `DecoderData` struct containing useful properties of the posterior.

 Both the `Covariate` position data and `MaximumAPosterioriEstimate` of the posterior are converted to `Point2d` objects and overlaid onto the `PosteriorVisualizer` using externalized `VisualizerMapping` nodes.